aidand9/Unix-Process-monitoring/README.md

 # Unix-process-monitoring-tool

 A command line tool that reports information about running processes including inodes, file descriptors, and more.
-To compile this program, open a terminal in the directory with all the files in it and run "make".
+To compile this program, open a terminal in the directory with all the files in it and run "make", then run ./main.out

 Here are the command line arguments it accepts: